ubirch/ubirch-client-go/README.md

 ### Enable Backend Response Verification

-The UBIRCH Trust Service (niomon), when receiving a request, responds with a UPP, that is signed with the service's key and contains the signature of the received UPP in the `previous signature` field.
+The UBIRCH Trust Service (niomon) when receiving a request responds with a UPP that is signed with the service's key and contains the signature of the received UPP in the `previous signature` field.
 The verification of the response UPP on client side, i.e. signature verification and chain check, can be enabled by setting the following flag.